-The initiatives below are a partial list of the many DEI activities being pursued and considered at W. P. Carey.
+The initiatives below are a partial list of the many inclusive activities being pursued and considered at W. P. Carey.

-Diversity, Equity, and Inclusion Committee - formed in response to ongoing police violence against Black Americans, the DEI committee is now a permanent part of W. P. Carey; the group directs all DEI initiatives at W. P. Carey and serves as an advisory board to school leadership.
+Inclusive Excellence Committee - formed in response to ongoing police violence against Black Americans, the Inclusive Excellence committee is now a permanent part of W. P. Carey; the group directs all Inclusive Excellence initiatives at W. P. Carey and serves as an advisory board to school leadership.

-College Data Committee - this group is charged with compiling and distributing relevant DEI data for W. P. Carey; this includes diversity metrics, surveys, and benchmarking.
+College Data Committee - this group is charged with compiling and distributing relevant Inclusive Excellence data for W. P. Carey; this includes diversity metrics, surveys, and benchmarking.

-Inclusive Teaching & Learning Committee - a combination of faculty, staff, and student committee members working to integrate DEI principles into W. P. Carey curriculum and classrooms.
+Inclusive Teaching & Learning Committee - a combination of faculty, staff, and student committee members working to integrate Inclusive Excellence principles into W. P. Carey curriculum and classrooms.

-DEI training for faculty and staff- SafeZONE and Microaggression training for staff to understand bias and create a more inclusive, allied, and safe environment; "To be Welcoming" training, in partnership with ASU and Starbucks, suggested for all staff; also exploring future mandatory training options for employees and students.
+El training for faculty and staff- SafeZONE and Microaggression training for staff to understand bias and create a more inclusive, allied, and safe environment; "To be Welcoming" training, in partnership with ASU and Starbucks, suggested for all staff; also exploring future mandatory training options for employees and students.

 Diversifying purchasing - In concert with ASU purchasing and community groups, we are taking an intentional look at diversifying W. P. Carey purchases, including food, supplies, and services.

 Inclusive onboarding - Human Resources is creating a booklet for new employees that includes employee resource groups and culturally relevant services, such as Black salons, doctors, and more.